TruStory/truchain/docs/spec/slashing/README.md

 ### Messages

-`SlashUserMsg` increments the `SlashCount` of an `Argument`.
+`SlashArgumentMsg` increments the `SlashCount` of an `Argument`.
 If `SlashCount` exceeds the `MaxStakeSlashCount` param, implement punishments.
 Only a user with an earned trustake of greater than 100 can slash.
 In the future, this value will be based on the total earned trustake in the community and user reputation.

 Fail validation if the `SlashCount` already exceeds `MaxStakeSlashCount`, preventing further slashing on the argument.

 If `SlashCount` is equal to `MaxStakeSlashCount`, then remove the amount of this stake from the total backing or challenge stake count on the claim.

+Futhermore, the same user cannot slash the same argument more than once.
+Verify with the `SlashedStakes` list first.

 Punishment
 * Slash total interest of each staker